gongahkia/personal-wiki/SQL.md

 SHOW DATABASES;
 USE parklaneCaiFan;

+-- ---------- DATATYPE ----------
+    -- INT => integer with value between -2^31 and 2^31-1
+    -- DECIMAL(M,D) => floating point number with total M digits and D digits after the decimal point -- CHAR(N) => string of N characters
+    -- VARCHAR(N) => string with AT MOST N characters
+    -- DATE => accepts dates of recognised formats like YYYY-MM-DD or YY-MM-DD

 -- ---------- TABLE ----------
     -- CREATE TABLE {table name} ({column name(s)}) => creates specified table with specified columns -- INSERT INTO {table name} VALUES({row value(s)}) => creates an entry in a specified table